You are here

-You can request your transcripts from the registrar's office at each school you have attended.
+You can request your transcripts from the Registrar's Office at each school you have attended.
 Many academic institutions have a website where you can request your transcripts online.
-In order for a transcript to be an official copy, it must come in a sealed envelope directly from the school or be sent via email directly from the school.
+In order for a transcript to be an official copy, it must come in a sealed envelope directly from the school or be sent electrionically from the school.

 I have a copy of my transcript(s).
 Can I send you this copy?

 A student copy of a transcript (typically marked or stamped "student copy") is not considered official and cannot be used for final acceptance.
 You may send the student copy if you would like to get a preliminary audit of possible transfer courses but it will not count as an official transcript.
-In unique cases, prospective students can be provisionally accepted with unofficial transcripts; however a hold is placed on their record for one semester allowing the student time to request the official transcripts.
+In unique cases, prospective students can be provisionally accepted with unofficial transcripts; however, the student will not be permitted to continue studies beyond the first semester until all admissions requirements are met.

 I graduated from a Catholic high school that is no longer open.
 How do I get my transcripts?